 • It is also available in limited Size of NPS 4” and below

-• Threaded Flanges can be FF or RF
+• Threaded Flanges can be Flat Face (FF) or Raised Face (RF)

 • It is a low-cost flange.